-The primary purpose of this study is to describe the long-term safety and efficacy profile of somatrogon in paediatric patients treated in routine clinical care settings, and is intended to reflect outcomes that occur in real-world clinical practice.
+The primary purpose of this study will be to assess the long-term safety of somatrogon, a long-acting hGH, under routine clinical care and is intended to reflect outcomes that occur in real-world clinical practice.

 This non-interventional study is designated as a Post-Authorisation Safety Study (PASS) and is a commitment to the EMA.